Balance Disorders and Vertigo

 Balance disorders are often complex problems, affecting millions of people each year, and causing unpleasant feelings that can include anything from mild unsteadiness, to sensations of spinning, moving or floating.
 Good balance requires interaction between many parts of the nervous system including the brain, the eyes, and a part of the inner ear known as the vestibular labyrinth.
 These complex systems interact with each other, and other body systems such as muscles, bones and joints to maintain balance.
 When any of these systems are impaired, you may experience symptoms of a balance disorder.
 Unfortunately, in some patients, the process of aging can compromise cerebellar function and result in balance problems, even when no other specific problems can be identified.

 Because of their complexity, these problems cannot be addressed in a few paragraphs.
 ENT doctors are often involved in the evaluation and treatment of disorders that involve dizziness as one of their symptoms because the inner ear may play a role in producing the dizziness symptoms.
 Neurologists are also often consulted to diagnose and treat patients with dizziness because the brain and nervous system are often the cause of symptoms.
-Dr. Bryan and Dr. Mettman see dizzy patients by referral after an evaluation by a primary care doctor or specialist, who have determined that the dizzy symptoms may be related to an inner ear problem.
-An exception to the requirement for a referral is when a patient presents with classic signs of BPPV.
+Dr. Bryan and Dr. Mettman will consult with dizzy patients by referral only, after the patient has been evaluated by their primary care doctor or by a specialist, who has determined that the dizzy symptoms may be related to an inner ear problem.
+Our receipt of medical records from the referring provider will be required prior to the appointment with our specialists.

 BPPV (Benign Paroxysmal Positional Vertigo)